cjphawes/multiple-choice-quiz/README.md

 - Once all questions have been answered, the results will appear and display:
   - The user's score out of 10.
   - Provide some words of encouragement to try again to get a better score (unless you get 100%)
   - A CTA button for the user to restart the quiz.
-Upon hovering over the CTA button, the styling will change to a gradient background.
+Upon hovering over the CTA button, the styling will change to a `#782420` background.

 #### Future Features To Implement